wso2/docs-is/en/docs/learn/using-the-end-user-dashboard.md

 | User Agent   | The device, browser, and OS in which the session is active.|
 | Started Time | The time at which the session was activated.|

-Along with the above details, each active session has a **Terminate** button which can be clicked to terminate each individual session.
+To terminate an active session, click the corresponding **Terminate** button.

 Click on the **Terminate** button adjacent to the session you want to terminate.

 ![Terminate](../assets/img/learn/terminate-session.png)

-Click **yes** in the pop up that appears next to proceed with the termination.
+Click **Yes** in the pop up that appears next to proceed with the termination.

 ![confirmation](../assets/img/learn/confirm-termination.png)